2026 IPREM: €600/month · €7,200/year (14 payments)

 Since late 2025, Spain has operated a unified digital portal for large-scale mobility visas, including the DNV:

-- Gather and prepare documents — allow 4–6 weeks for apostilles, sworn translations, and obtaining criminal record certificates
+Allow time for apostilles, sworn translations, and obtaining criminal record certificates.

-- Receive a decision within 20 business days — the administration is legally required to respond within this window; silence is considered a positive resolution (silencio positivo)
+The administration is legally required to respond within this window; silence is considered a positive resolution (silencio positivo).

 Processing typically takes 20 to 30 calendar days from submission, though complex cases or missing documents can cause delays.